alwoodm/gemini-ai-chat-widget/README.md

 # Interactive Web AI Widget

 An interactive AI chat widget that can be easily integrated with any website.
-The Express.js backend ensures secure storage of API keys.
+The Express.js backend ensures secure storage of API keys and provides a seamless AI chat experience for your website visitors.

 ## Features

-- Chat widget placed in the bottom right corner of the page
+- Ready-to-use chat widget that appears in the bottom right corner of your website
+- Secure backend architecture that protects your API keys from exposure
-- Support for multiple Gemini API keys (automatic rotation when limits are reached)
+- Support for multiple Gemini API keys with automatic rotation when quota limits are reached
-- Secure backend that hides API keys from users
-- Simple knowledge base configuration for the AI assistant
+- Simple knowledge base configuration for customizing AI responses
+- Responsive design that works on both desktop and mobile devices
+- Typing indicators and error handling for improved user experience
+- Easy integration with any website using a single script tag

+## How It Works

+This project consists of two main components:

+1. **Backend Server**: An Express.js server that handles communication with the Google Gemini API, manages API keys, and serves the widget files.
+2. **Frontend Widget**: A JavaScript widget that injects a chat interface into your website and communicates with the backend.

+The architecture ensures that your API keys remain secure on the server and are never exposed to end users.

 ## Requirements

 - Node.js (version 14 or newer)
-- Google Gemini API keys
+- Google Gemini API key(s)
+- Web server for hosting (or local development environment)

 ## Installation

+### Local Setup

 1. Clone the repository:
 ```bash